What is Econometrics?

 - Help to getting the specified pattern or result from the scattered data.

 - Benefitted to enable us to retrieve the relevant information from the basket of information.

 Disadvantages of Econometrics

 There are some disadvantages of Econometrics.

-- Sometimes the relation build-up by the economic tools is spurious i.e. even no relation exists between two variable but model is showing a pattern on the basis of past information.
+- Sometimes the relation build-up by the economic tools is spurious i.e. even no relation exists between two variables but the model is showing a pattern on the basis of past information.
 Ex.
 Correlation between rain and Dividend paid

 - There can be a problem of multicollinearity between the variables used in the data.
 It’s very important that the variable chosen should have been a low correlation between two explanatory variables.
 The model left this section on the model user.

-- Tools of econometrics are very judgmental.
-Final conclusion can vary from user to user.
+- The tools of econometrics are very judgmental.
+The final conclusion can vary from user to user.

 - Result depending on the type and specification of the model.
 Results are model-oriented.

 - Data Economical, Feasible, Time to get results to be considered while applying the model.